0xpolarzero/full-blockchain-solidity-course-js/12a-nextjs-nft-marketplace-thegraph/README.md

 ### Bonus achievements

-- Customizing the UI & UX
-- Building a minting page for the NFT that can be listed
-- Handling notifications: success, error & displaying pending transactions with React-Toastify
+- Using Rainbowkit & Wagmi to interact with the blockchain (Wallet connection & transactions with the smart contract)
 - Displaying 3 different marketplace listing pages for the chains it's deployed on (Polygon, Arbitrum & Ethereum testnets)
 - Deploying 3 different subgraphs with The Graph Studio & Hosted Services on these 3 networks
+- Handling notifications: success, error & displaying pending transactions with React-Toastify
+- Building a minting page for the NFT that can be listed
+- Customizing the UI & UX
+- Using Antd Design for various components (Modal, Button, Input) & Skeleton for loading cards
 - Listings filtering (All & Owned by the user)

 ### Skills